dneise/workflow_showcase/README.md

 # Purpose

-ACS Component, which can store “a_number“ and publish it as an attribute.
+ACS Component, which can store “a_number“ and - fixing a type publish it as an attribute.

 ![Store a number image](https://cdn.pixabay.com/photo/2017/08/10/00/28/containers-2616457_960_720.jpg "Store a number image")